BIOGNL

-BIOLNG what is it?
+BIOGNL what is it?

-The BIOLNG, or liquid biomethane, is a sustainable fuel produced through the liquefaction of biomethane, which in turn is obtained from the anaerobic digestion of organic matter, such as agricultural, food or sewage waste.
+The BIOGNL, or liquid biomethane, is a sustainable fuel produced through the liquefaction of biomethane, which in turn is obtained from the anaerobic digestion of organic matter, such as agricultural, food or sewage waste.

-BIOLNG is obtained following a purification process of biogas, a mixture of methane and carbon dioxide produced by the anaerobic decomposition of organic matter.
+BIOGNL is obtained following a purification process of biogas, a mixture of methane and carbon dioxide produced by the anaerobic decomposition of organic matter.

-To bring BIOLNG to a liquid state, it is cooled to very low temperatures, usually below – 160°C, to convert it to liquid phase.
+To bring BIOGNL to a liquid state, it is cooled to very low temperatures, usually below – 160°C, to convert it to liquid phase.
+This makes it extremely denser, easier to transport and store.
+Suffice it to say that the ratio of liquid methane to gaseous methane corresponds to 1/600.

 Liquid biomethane can be used as a fuel for automotive, heating and power generation.

-BIOLNG represents an important example of circular economy and sustainable local development, serving as a renewable source and a tool for reduction of emissions from Co2.
+BIOGNL represents an important example of circular economy and sustainable local development, serving as a renewable source and a tool for reduction of emissions from Co2.

 Liquid biomethane production is expected to increase about tenfold by 2030.

-LNG and BIOLNG: Impact on Transportation
+LNG and BIOGNL: Impact on Transportation.

 In December 2020, the European Commission introduced the Strategy for Sustainable and Smart Mobility with several initiatives aimed at reducing transport emissions by 90 percent by 2050.